 Eschscholzia californica is as essentially Californian as Disneyland, In-N-Out and Huell Howser.
 Never heard of it?
 You probably know it better as the California poppy.
 When we’ve been bestowed with plenty of wintertime rain, our beloved state flower dots the region in bright golden blossoms.
 We Angelenos are particularly lucky to live less than two hours away from the Antelope Valley California Poppy Reserve—a more than 1,700-acre park of poppy-blanketed hills.

 The Poppy Reserve isn’t the only place to see wildflowers, but it’s definitely the dreamiest.
-The visitor center (parking lot at roughly 15101 Lancaster Rd) is already open for the season, and we’re just in the beginning phases of this year’s bloom.
-But before you hit the freeway, make sure you keep these things in mind.
+The reserve (parking lot at roughly 15101 Lancaster Rd) is open year-round from sunrise to sunset, but it’s only just starting to show signs of poppies.
+So before you hit the freeway, make sure you keep these things in mind.

 If you’re on the hunt for flowers outside of the reserve, the Theodore Payne Foundation keeps a log of bloom statuses across SoCal on its phone hotline-turned-website.

 Check the weather, for your sake and the poppies.